-My sister Celia, my mothers' sister, Aunt Fradel, my mother, and I went to the rest area.
+My sister Celia, my Aunt Fradel, my mother and I went to the rest area.
 I remember that as children, we had a marvelous time.
-We had a cabin to ourselves, and the forest smelled so good.
+We had a cabin to ourselves and the forest smelled so good.
 Even though it was summer, it was very cool.
 We were issued hammocks to relax and take naps.
 However, we were not allowed to tie the hammocks to the trees.
-The camp supervisor came through the woods, and especially if you were asleep, would cut the ropes, and we would fall on our heads.
+The camp supervisor would cut the ropes and we would fall on our heads.
 To this very day, I cannot understand what was expected of us as no other means was provided to tie them down.
-I suspect that it was because we were Jews-showing us that even as paying guests, we were not worth any consideration and had no right to complain.
+I suspect that it was because we were all Jews.
+Showing us that even as a paying guest, you were not worth any consideration or had the right to complain.
 Nevertheless, my mother did recover.

-We children learned to love our Zeida and Bubbe (grandparents) very much those few years in Osota.
-Zeida Favel and Bubbe Pessie were fifteen years old when they married.
-He was just five feet tall.
+We children learned to love our Zeida and Bubbah [grandparents] very much those few years in Osota.
+Zeida Favel and Bubbah Pessie were fifteen years old when they married.
+He was five foot tall.
 He was pious to the extreme and a student of the Talmud to the fullest extent.
 No one dared argue the Talmud with Favel.
 He was respected and feared by his peers and even by the peasants, the customers of his general store.
 He was a tough, uncompromising little man.
-On Friday evening, the beginning of the Sabbath, the store sign would come off the hooks above the door, and Saturday evening, our yard would be crowded with peasant customers looking for the first star of the evening to appear.
-The peasants would hang up the store sign for him.
+Friday evening the store sign would come off the hooks above the door and Saturday evening our yard would be crowded with peasant customers looking for the first star of the evening to appear.
+They would hang up the store sign for him.
 They did respect Zeida and his religion without malice.
 They also knew that he was completely honest to a fault.
-Mom and Bubbe could not change his orthodoxy and stubborn nature, even if our livelihood was at stake.
+Mom and Bubbah could not change his orthodoxy and stubborn nature, even if our livelihood was at stake.